Civil Partnership Act 2004 (Amendment) Bill

 Groups Affected

-- Opposite-sex couples: They will gain the right to enter into civil partnerships, providing them with legal recognition of their relationship and associated rights.
+- Opposite-sex couples: They will gain the legal right to enter into civil partnerships.

-- Government agencies: These agencies will need to adapt their processes to accommodate applications from opposite-sex couples seeking civil partnerships.
+- Government agencies: Agencies involved in registration and legal processes will need to adjust their procedures to accommodate applications from opposite-sex couples.

 Powered by nyModel